KIT-IBG-5/mdmcleaner/README.md

   -b BLACKLISTFILE, --blacklistfile BLACKLISTFILE
                         File listing reference-DB sequence-names that should be ignored during blast-analyses (e.g. known refDB-contaminations...
-  --no_filterfasta      Do not write filtered contigs to final output fastas (Default = False)
+  --no_filterfasta      Do not write filtered contigs to final output fastas (Default = False) --fast_run            skips evaluation of reference-database-ambiguities.
+Runs will be faster but ambiguities will not be resolved on the go!
 ```

 ## OUTPUT FILES